Defender

 * **Tier 1 — Pattern matching**: Fast rule-based scan that checks for known prompt injection signatures and risky field patterns.
 Runs on every response with negligible latency.

 * **Tier 2 — AI classification**: A local ML model (MiniLM) scores the content for novel or subtle attacks that pattern matching would miss.
-Only runs when Tier 1 identifies suspicious fields.
+Runs in parallel with Tier 1 on every response, scanning the SFE-filtered payload (or the `tier2Fields` subset when configured).

 You can configure Detection Mode to run only one stage, or skip scanning entirely for responses that exceed the configured size limits (see [Advanced Settings](#advanced-settings) below).